Electric car: Public opinion

 A 2022 survey found that 33% of car buyers in Europe will opt for a petrol or diesel car when purchasing a new vehicle.
 67% of the respondents mentioned opting for the hybrid or electric version.
 More specifically, it found that electric cars are only preferred by 28% of Europeans, making them the least preferred type of vehicle.
 39% of Europeans tend to prefer hybrid vehicles, while 33% prefer petrol or diesel vehicles.

-44% Chinese car buyers, on the other hand, are the most likely to buy an electric car, while 38% of Americans would opt for a hybrid car, 33% would prefer petrol or diesel, while only 29% would go for an electric car.
+Chinese car buyers, are the most likely to buy an electric car at 44%.
+38% of Americans would opt for a hybrid car, 33% would prefer petrol or diesel, while only 29% would go for an electric car.

-Specifically for the EU, 47% of car buyers over 65 years old are likely to purchase a hybrid vehicle, while 31% of younger respondents do not consider hybrid vehicles a good option.
-35% would rather opt for a petrol or diesel vehicle, and 24% for an electric car instead of a hybrid.
+In the EU, 47% of car buyers 65 years or older are likely to purchase a hybrid vehicle.
+31% of younger respondents do not consider hybrid vehicles a good option.
+35% of younger respondents would rather opt for a petrol or diesel vehicle, and 24% for an electric car instead of a hybrid.

-In the EU, only 13% of the total population do not plan on owning a vehicle at all.
+In the EU, 13% of the population do not plan on owning a vehicle at all.

 In a 2023 survey concentrated specifically on electric car ownership in the US, 50% of respondents planning to purchase a future car considered themselves unlikely to seriously consider buying an EV.
 The survey also found that support for banning the production of non-electric vehicles in the US by 2035 has declined from 47% to 40%.

-Tension between electric vehicles owners and traditional gasoline vehicle owners have also influenced public perception.
+Tension between electric vehicles owners and traditional petrol vehicle owners have also influenced public perception.
 Surveys were taken by the market research firm Ipsos in which they found that belief in EV's environmental benefits among Americans has declined from 63% to 58% over two years.
-Skepticism has risen mainly among non-EV considerers, who are becoming more united in the belief that EVs are not better for the environment.
+Skepticism has risen mainly among those not considering an EV, who are becoming more united in the belief that EVs are not better for the environment.
 Cultural divides have contributed to the hostility, with EVs often being associated with coastal, urban elites.
-Misinformation about battery production, tire emissions, and electricity sources has further created negative attitudes among gasoline car supporters.
+Misinformation about battery production, tire emissions, and electricity sources has further created negative attitudes among ICE car supporters.

 Public perception of electric vehicles varies across different countries and regions even though there is an overall increase in EV interest worldwide.
 In Europe, environmental concerns are forcing EV adoption, while in the U.S., cost and range anxiety are major barriers and challenges to the purchasing of EVs.
 In China, government incentives and infrastructure growth have contributed to higher consumer confidence in EVs.
 The growing awareness of environmental benefits and government support are influencing public attitudes globally.
-This is gradually increasing EV adoption rate.
-Norway is leading the way in EV adoption and consumers are taking advantage of the tax lift from all electric vehicle purchases.
-9 out of every 10 cars being sold are electric due to this generous government incentive and Norway's wide spread charging infrastructure.
+This is gradually increasing the EV adoption rate.
+Norway is leading the way in EV adoption and consumers are taking advantage of the tax rebate for electric vehicle purchases.
+9 of 10 cars sold in Norway are electric due to this generous government incentive and Norway's wide spread charging infrastructure.